web-platform-tests/rfcs/rfcs/testdriver-features.md

 The `testdriver.js` checks if the `?feature=bidi` query parameter was included using [document.currentScript.src](https://developer.mozilla.org/en-US/docs/Web/API/Document/currentScript) like in the [prototype](https://github.com/web-platform-tests/wpt/pull/49122/files#diff-1fe2b624679a3150e5c86f84682c5901b715dad750096a524e8cb23939e5590fR16).
 If `bidi` was not enabled, a [descriptive error will be thrown](https://github.com/web-platform-tests/wpt/pull/49122/files#diff-1fe2b624679a3150e5c86f84682c5901b715dad750096a524e8cb23939e5590fR22).

-#### Add `testrdriver_features` to TestharnessTest
+#### Add `testdriver_features` to TestharnessTest

-This RFC proposes adding `testrdriver_features` to [`TestharnessTest`](https://github.com/web-platform-tests/wpt/pull/49122/files#diff-8f280b64b0700ab9b4b343adabc7ff4d5ea4b1f45cb6c4bd7f50a19b21ebdb8cR169) so that executors can get the list of features declared by a test.
+This RFC proposes adding `testdriver_features` to [`TestharnessTest`](https://github.com/web-platform-tests/wpt/pull/49122/files#diff-8f280b64b0700ab9b4b343adabc7ff4d5ea4b1f45cb6c4bd7f50a19b21ebdb8cR169) so that executors can get the list of features declared by a test.
 The list is populated by parsing the `feature` query param from the `testdriver.js` imports used by a test.
 Currently, only the `bidi` feature is supported.

 #### (implementation-specific) Set up WebDriver BiDi in the test executor if needed